ErdiTuncer/molveno/README.md

 ## Setup the environment
 * See [how to install conda](https://conda.io/docs/user-guide/install/index.html) on your OS
 * Create and switch to the virtual environment
 * Clone the molveno repository
+* Migrate any changes to the database

 Setup environment.
 ```sh